Pezmc/distant-socializing/README.md

  - Fibbage - create fake answers to trivia questions to trick your friends

 They have a tutorial on [how to set up Jackbox for remote play](https://jackboxgames.com/how-to-play-jackbox-games-with-friends-and-family-remotely/).
 You can use any tool that can capture your screen, such as Google Hangouts, Zoom or Discord.

+## Activities

+### Watch a Film

+Hop on a voice or video call and all start watching a film on your favourite streaming service, or live TV at the same time.
+It's _almost_ like being in the same room.
+Though you'll have to all hit play at exactly the same time!

+### Netflix Party

+[Netflix Party](https://www.netflixparty.com/) is a Chrome Extension that sync's a Netflix video between several computers and adds group chat.
+For a monthly donation, it also includes built in voice chat, but you could also use another conferencing tool.
+Your friends will need a paid Netflix subscription to watch.

+Choose your favourite TV show or Movie, use the extension to start a party, then send the link to your friends.
+They'll see the video and it will be kept in sync between you all!
+It only works on the computer, so if you want to watch on the TV you'll need to plug your laptop or desktop in!